dotlang/language/ProgLangDesign.md

-Notes from "Hints on programming language design" and "Everything you've wanted to know about programming languages but have been afraid to ask":
+Notes from "Hints on programming language design" and "Everything you've wanted to know about programming languages but have been afraid to ask" and others:

 A good PL will:
 - help programming in most difficult parts of his tasks.
 This is the only and most important factor.